 - Injury and illness rates at VPP sites on average are 50 percent below industry norms.*

-- Fewer injuries and illnesses mean greater profits as workers' compensation premiums and other costs plummet.
-VPP worksites have saved more than a billion dollars since the federal program began in 1982.*
+- Fewer injuries and illnesses mean greater savings for employers as workers' compensation premiums and other costs plummet.

 - Increased morale, a feeling of ownership among employees and an improved relationship between labor and management at the worksite.

-- Reduced compensation costs, absenteeism and insurance premiums along with the improved labor management relationship make VPP sites more competitive.
+- Reduced compensation costs, absenteeism and insurance premiums along with increased productivity make VPP sites more competitive.

 - Participants provide effective input into OSHA's standard setting process, with examples of proven ways to protect workers in their industries.